nltk/nltk_book/book/ch08-extras.rst

 The Earley algorithm [Earley1970ECF]_ is a parsing strategy that resembles the Top-Down Strategy, but deals more efficiently with matching against the input string.
-Table earley-terminology_ shows the correspondence between the parsing rules introduced above and the rules used by the Earley algorithm.
+Table tab-earley-terminology_ shows the correspondence between the parsing rules introduced above and the rules used by the Earley algorithm.

-.. table:: earley-terminology
+.. table:: tab-earley-terminology

     +-------------------------------+------------------------------+
     |**Top-Down**\ /**Bottom-Up**   |   **Earley**                 |